borhae/choreapp/README.md

 Send a POST request with an image file under the `image` form field to `http://localhost:<OCR_PORT>/api/ocr` (replace `<OCR_PORT>` with the port in use) and you will receive the recognized text lines as JSON.

-To preview the automatic deskew step before running OCR, POST the file to `/api/preprocess`.
+To preview the automatic deskew and dewarp step before running OCR, POST the file to `/api/preprocess`.
 The service returns a corrected image that can be shown to the user for approval.
 Once approved, send that processed image back to `/api/ocr` to obtain the text.